 Monitoring the solar PV panels consistently is the cornerstone of the O&M of a solar power plant and CleanMax Solar does it successfully.
 It includes inspection, supervision, sending signals and messages, and receiving signals from the environment about irradiation.

 We, at CleanMax Solar, understand that our clients expect the solar plants to achieve high levels of power generation.
-Hence, we have developed capabilities including state-of-the-art plant supervision technology, end-to-end maintenance execution (from modules to substations) and superior performance engineering expertise.
+Hence, we have developed capabilities including state-of-the-art plant supervision technology, end-to-end solar power plant maintenance execution (from modules to substations) and superior performance engineering expertise.